‘River of Ponds’ Tapestry

 Wool

 Frank Stella is one of the leading figures of the Minimalist movement.
-Initially influenced by the abstract expressionism of Jackson Pollock and Franz Kline, towards the late fifties he moved to New York, where he abandoned the expressionist quest for colour in favour of flat and minimalist surfaces as exemplified in the work of Barnett Newman and Jasper Johns.
-He soon inaugurated a series of works emphasising the painting as an object in itself rather than as a representation of something else.
-Faithful to Minimalist philosophy, the canvas for him is nothing but a flat surface with colour, yet suggestive of a third dimension.
+Initially influenced by the Abstract Expressionism of Jackson Pollock and Franz Kline, towards the late fifties, he moved to New York, where he abandoned the Expressionist quest for colour in favour of flat and Minimalist surfaces, following the work of Barnett Newman and Jasper Johns.
+He soon inaugurated a series of works emphasising the painting as an object rather than a representation of something else.
+Faithful to Minimalist philosophy, the canvas for him is a flat surface with colour yet suggestive of a third dimension.

 Let's stay in touch.